nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `export path/data/group12.csv` will export the contacts in KonTActs as a csv file (group12.csv at the RELATIVE path given).
 * Alternatively, `ex p/data/group12.csv` will do the exact same.
 It uses the shortcut command and parameter.
-* `export path//data/group12.csv` will export the contacts in KonTActs as a csv file (group12.csv at the ABSOLUTE path given - absolute paths specify the exact location in the file system, starting from the root directory, so this file will be saved in the /data directory as group12.csv regardless of where the program is run).
+* `export path//data/group12.csv` will export the contacts in KonTActs as a csv file named group12.csv at the ABSOLUTE path given.
+(Absolute paths specify the exact location in the file system, starting from the root directory, so this file will be saved in the /data directory as group12.csv regardless of where the program is run.)
 * `export path/../data/group12.csv` will export contacts as a CSV file (group12.csv) to the relative path.
 It moves up one level from the current directory and then navigates to data folder, and saves the csv file as "group12.csv".
   </box>